Timber Decking Cost

-• The average cost of laying timber decking is around £2,600
+- The average decking installation cost is around £2,600 in the UK.

-• How to find and hire a handyman
+- How to find and hire a decking fitter near you.

 Many things contribute to the price of having wooden decking installed.
 In particular, there are three main factors that you will need to consider in order to budget for your new timber decking.
 These are, the area that needs covering, the total cost of all materials you will need and the hourly or daily charges of your tradesperson.

 Consider that the size of your space will significantly impact the overall expense of the installation, as your contractors will likely be working for a more extended period of time.
-On average, the cost of installing new timber decking to an area of around 30 square metres, using medium quality materials is estimated at £2,600.
+On average, the cost of installing new timber decking to an area of around 30m², using medium quality materials is estimated at £2,600.

 Before hiring a professional to install your new timber decking, you will need to think about the quality and style of decking you would like.
 There are many different types of timber decking available on the market today to suit almost every budget.
 You can select whether you would prefer soft or hardwoods, untreated or treated woods, as well as average or premium quality boards.